ghy99/DataVerse/src/ckanext-versiontree/README.md

 This extension allows the rendering of a version tree acquired from ClearML and displaying it on CKAN.

-**plugins.py**
+**plugins.py:**

 This plugin contains the functions for the dataset object from ClearML, fetching the dependency graph of the dataset, sorting dataset IDs, and rendering the version tree with dataset details on the frontend.
-Additionally, it provides a CKAN plugin class to handle configuration and routing.
+Additionally, it provides a CKAN plugin class `IBlueprint` to handle configuration and routing.
 ```python

     getDependencyGraph(dataset):